-The Castle Rock School District used the federal restricted rate of 6.37%.
 The Castle Rock School District has not elected to use the 10 percent de Minimis indirect cost rate allowed under the Uniform Guidance.
+The Castle Rock School District used the federal restricted rate of 7.50%.

 ABOUT THE STATE AUDITOR'S OFFICE